puniverse/comsat/docs/index.md

 # Overview

-Comsat is a set of open source libraries that integrate [Quasar](http://puniverse.github.io/quasar/) with various web or enterprise technologies (like HTTP services and database access).
+COMSAT (or Comsat) is a set of open source libraries that integrate [Quasar](http://puniverse.github.io/quasar/) with various web or enterprise technologies (like HTTP services and database access).
 With Comsat, you can write web applications that are scalable and performant while, at the same time, are simple to code and maintain.

 Comsat is not a web framework.
 In fact, it does not add new APIs at all (with one exception, Web Actors, mentioned later).
 It provides implementation to popular (and often, standard) APIs like Servlet, JAX-RS, and JDBC, that can be called within Quasar fibers.